yetanalytics/lrsql/doc/env_vars.md

 _NOTE 1:_ SQLite uses different defaults for `poolMinimumIdle` and `poolMaximumSize` than Postgres due to issues with multi-threading with those DBMSs.
 Setting `poolMaximumSize` to values other than `1` will potentially cause exceptions when running concurrent operations.

-_NOTE 2:_ SQLite, while in in-memory mode, automatically deletes the database whenever the connection is removed, which can occur if a connection is closed and `maxLifetime` is exceeded.
-Thus, `maxLifetime` is set to `0`, denoting infinite connection lifetime, for convenience.
+_NOTE 2:_ SQLite, while in in-memory mode, automatically deletes the database whenever the connection is removed, which can occur if a connection is closed and `poolMaxLifetime` is exceeded.
+Thus, `poolMaxLifetime` is set to `0`, denoting infinite connection lifetime, for convenience.

 _NOTE 3:_ None of the DBMSs that SQL LRS currently supports allow for `TRANSACTION_NONE` as a `poolTransactionIsolation` value.